ShinhwanKang/BeGin/docs/010/link_dataset.rst

    }

 ------------------------------
-facebook (Link Prediction)
+Facebook (Link Prediction)
 ------------------------------

-`facebook <https://github.com/benedekrozemberczki/datasets#facebook-page-page-networks>`_ is a social network, where nodes are pages of Facebook, and its class belongs to one among 8 categories.
+`Facebook <https://github.com/benedekrozemberczki/datasets#facebook-page-page-networks>`_ is a social network, where nodes are pages of Facebook, and its class belongs to one among 8 categories.
 Edges indicate mutual likes among the pages, and they exist only between pages within the same category.
 We divide the edges into 8 groups, according to the labels of their endpoints.
 We make the graph to be undirected, and since there is no external node feature, we use degrees as node features.

 Statistics: